CosmWasm/cw-plus/packages/storage-plus/README.md

 ```rust
         owner: MultiIndex::new(|d: &TokenInfo| d.owner.clone(),
 ```

-, which is the one that will take the value of the original map, and create the index key from it.
+which is the one that will take the value of the original map and create the index key from it.
 Of course, this requires that the elements required for the index key are present in the value.
 Besides the index function, we must also supply the namespace of the pk, and the one for the new index.